Louisiana payroll tax and registration guide

 Provide OnPay with your zip code

-OnPay needs the last payment amount made for Withholding Tax in order to register you with our Third Party Administrator LA TAP account
+OnPay needs the zip code of the address registered for Withholding Tax in order to register as your Third Party Administrator

 More info >